uncultivate/uncultivate.github.io/_posts/2021-07-22-Create a Customised COVID-19 Dashboard.md

 ---
 layout: post2
-title: Customised COVID-19 Dashboard
+title: Creating a Customised Covid Dashboard
-subtitle: Creating a Personalised COVID-19 Dashboard in Power BI
+subtitle: Why you should consider creating your own personalised COVID-19 dashboard and how to do it in Microsoft Power BI
 cover-img: /assets/img/covid-dash.png
 thumbnail-img: /assets/img/covid-dash.png
 share-img: /assets/img/covid-dash.png